2024-25 Catalogs

 Areas of Study

 Lecture courses, seminars, and directed study projects are available on a wide variety of historical topics.
-While students are expected to get specialized training in the fields of their choice, they are also urged to develop a broad historical background.
+While students are expected to get specialized training in the fields of their choice, they also have opportunities to study widely across different fields of scholarship.

 Facilities and Resources

+The State Historical Society of Missouri (SHSMO), located just one block from the MU History Department, has an outstanding library of finding aids and primary and secondary works dealing with Missouri history.
 Ellis Library has substantial research materials in all fields of graduate study, including an unusual collection of more than 5,000 pamphlets on 17th- and 18th-century British history and 18th- and 19th-century British and continental journals, including publications of all the major academies.
 The Health Sciences Library has excellent publications on the history of medicine.
 An additional resource is the Western Historical Manuscript Collection, a unique repository of material for regional studies in political, social and economic history.
-The State Historical Society of Missouri has an outstanding library of finding aids and primary and secondary works dealing with Missouri history.
 MU graduate students can also draw on the resources of the Truman Library in Independence, Missouri.

 Internal Funding

 The department provides qualified students the opportunity to gain college-level teaching experience as teaching assistants for undergraduate courses under the direction of a senior instructor.
-Pending administrative approval and availability of funding, students on half-time fellowships earn stipends of at least $19,373.00 at the MA level, and $20,776.00 at the PHD level.
-Each appointment is subject to annual review and may be renewed up to a maximum of six years.
+Typical duties for these fellowships involve leading three discussion sections of up to thirty students each and grading the accompanying student work.
+Graduate Teaching Assistantships cover five years of tuition, pending annual renewal, and come with health care.
+Students on half-time fellowships also earn stipends of at least $20,148.00 at the MA level and $21,607.00 at the PhD level.
+Each appointment is subject to annual review.
 Applicants may also be nominated for competitive Graduate School fellowships awarded to entering students, which may provide additional stipend funding.

 HIST 1004: Undergraduate Topics in History-Social Science